airm-ccb/airm-user-manual-1.3.0-testing/docs/strategic_docs/change_management_handbook.md

 CCB meetings are open to all members of the CCB.
 However, it is not mandatory that all members should attend all meetings.
 The `CCBSO` will always make it clear, in the invitation to attend a CCB meeting, which topics will be discussed (including which CRs are to be considered) at that meeting.
 An individual CCB member can use that information to decide whether or not to attend.
 Where the attendance of a particular member is considered by the `CCBSO` to be of particular importance for a specific meeting, the `CCBSO` will make the member aware of this in the invitation.

 CCB members who are unable to attend a meeting are free to send their input/opinions to the meeting beforehand, and the CCB Chairman undertakes to make sure that these are presented to the meeting.
-CCB members can also appoint someone else as their “deputy” for a particular meeting, by informing the CCB Chairman beforehand.
+CCB members can also appoint someone else as their `deputy` for a particular meeting, by informing the CCB Chairman beforehand.

 If a CCB meeting is attended by fewer than five CCB members, the decisions that are taken during CCB meeting will be shared with all CCB members for feedback.
 In the case that a CCB member (who was not able to attend the meeting) disagrees with the decisions, (s)he should provide his feedback within three weeks after the meeting.
 The `CCBSO` will coordinate with the member concerned and organise additional session if needed.